-Although I do enjoy sitting at my desktop and playing games, sometimes I miss the days when I used to sit on the couch and play Call of Duty or GTA.
+Although I do enjoy sitting at my desktop and playing games, sometimes I miss the days when could sit on the couch and play Call of Duty or GTA.
 Combining both and streaming games to my living room television seemed perfect.

 This Instructable demonstrates the full process of installing Moonlight on a Raspberry Pi 2/3.
-The basic knowledge necessary to complete this Instructable includes a general understanding of the command line and of Linux based operating systems.
-With this knowledge anyone person with basic technical comprehension should be able to follow the steps below.
+Moonlight is a program that allows the Raspberry Pi to communicate with your computer.
+In order to complete this project, you should possess a general understanding of the command line and of Linux based operating systems.
+With this knowledge anyone with basic technical comprehension should be able to follow the steps below.

 Step 1: Parts, Materials, and Tools